How to Hire a Retail Sales Representative: Job Skills

 - Ask the candidate to explain a function or benefit to you as though you were a customer

-Potential retail sales rep career advancement may include:
+Potential retail sales rep career advancement may include positions such as:

 - Store manager